hazelhkim/Problem-Solving/CTCI/Trees-and-Graphs/Graphs.md

 The two most common ways to search a graph are depth-frist search and breadth-first search. <br />

-- In depth-first search (DFS), we start at the root (or another arbitrarily selected node) and explore each branch compeletely before moving on to the next branch.
+- In **depth-first search (DFS)**, we start at the root (or another arbitrarily selected node) and explore each branch compeletely before moving on to the next branch.
 That is, we go deep first (hence thename depth-first search) before we go wide.
-- In bread-first search (BFS), we start at the root (or another arbitrarily selected node) and explore each neighbor before going on to any of their children.
+- In **bread-first search (BFS)**, we start at the root (or another arbitrarily selected node) and explore each neighbor before going on to any of their children.
 That is, we go wide (hence the name depth-first search) before we go deep.

 See the below depiction of a graph and its depth-first and breadth-first search (assuming neighbors are iterated in numerical order).

 <img width="660" alt="Screen Shot 2019-09-12 at 1 31 36 PM" src="https://user-images.githubusercontent.com/46575719/64818797-aea36a80-d561-11e9-81c2-312b652caf31.png">

+- Breadth-first search and depth-first search tend to be used in different scenarios.
+DFS is often preferred if we want to visit every node in the graph.
+Both will work just fine, but depth-first search is a bit simpler.
+- However, if we want to find the shortest path (or just any path) between two nodes, BFS is generally better.
+- Consider representing all the friendships in the entire world in a graph and trying to find a path of firendships between Ash and Vanessa.

+- In depth-first search, we could take a path like Ash -> Brian ->